When I was very young, I watched a clip on Sesame Street that left an impression on me to this very day. Maybe you know the one.

 After finishing this post, I was curious about that little girl with the violin.
 I wondered if I could find that clip and, folks, I did!
 Not only did I find the clip, but I found an article talking about how that one minute clip inspired an entire generation of violinists.
 You can view the video and read the article here.

-Folks!
+You guys!
 I could have played with Kenny!!

 Now, it’s your turn.
 Tell me: Do you incorporate music appreciation into your homeschool routine?
 Share here!